pidanou/c1oud/pkg/connector/s3/README.md

 {
   "profile": "default",
   "buckets": ["bucket1", "bucket2", "bucket3"]
+  "region": "us-east-1"
 }
 ```

 ### Options Explained:

-- profile: the profile in your `.aws/credentials` file.
+- profile (optional): The profile in your `.aws/credentials` file.
 If not given, will try to use `default`.
+- region (**required**): Region is required to access an endpoint.
-- buckets: List of buckets to sync. **Required**
+- buckets (optional): List of buckets to sync.